League:

 Pleasingly, the all-white away kit featured navy and yellow trim, which meant that all kits could easily mix/match.

-Whilst a relatively simple design, the shirt has a timeless quality, with shadow pinstripes and a contrasting v-neck.
+Whilst a relatively simple design, the shirt had a timeless quality, with shadow pinstripes and a contrasting v-neck, remansisant of the mid 1980s.

-As such, the sponsors have been thanked for "foregoing" their inclusion.
-However, I wonder if this is more likely due to the pique polo shirt fabric being unable to take the ink.
+As such, the sponsors were thanked for "foregoing" their inclusion.
+However, I speculate that this choice might be more attributed to the pique polo fabric's limitations in accommodating ink printing.

-The shirt included the 'dreaming spires' of Oxford subtly embossed on the shirttail.
+The shirt included a graphic of the 'dreaming spires' of Oxford subtly embossed on the shirttail.

 The keeper kits were straight from the Macron catalogue and lacked any real interest.
 However, there was a subtle maze effect pattern on the shirt front panel.